two-7182/synchrony/README.md

 1. A neuron receives external input + some input from other neurons.
 2. It updates its internal variables `membrane potential` and `recovery variable` according to specific formulas.
-3. If the value of a `membrane potential` exceeds a certain activation threshold - the neuron produces a spike.
+3. If the value of a `membrane potential` exceeds a certain activation threshold, the neuron produces a spike.
 4. After spiking both `membrane potential` and `recovery variable` are reset to initial values.

+## Modeling horizontal connections
+Wait, but what does this all have to do with horizontal connections?
+Well, remember that each neurons receives the external input and some input from other neurons?
+The external input comes from the input stimulus.
+But the input from other neurons is coming to our neuron through the connections.
+Before running the model, we build a connectivity matrix: is specifies the strength of the connection between each pair of neurons.
+Most of the connections are equal to 0, but neighboring neurons have non-zero connections.
+The strength of each connection depends on the angle that neurons are recognizing.

+Our model can recognize 4 angles: 0, 45, 90 and 135 degrees.

 ## References
 * Izhikevich, E. M. (2003).
 Simple model of spiking neurons. *IEEE Transactions on neural networks*, 14(6), 1569-1572.